 Institutional Review Board (IRB)

-Georgia State University’s Institutional Review Board will apply these tenants to all human subjects research, regardless of funding.
+Georgia State University’s Institutional Review Board will apply these tenets to all human subjects research, regardless of funding.

 There are no upcoming events.